Umuzi-org/ACN-syllabus/content/topics/bootcamp/failure-at-bootcamp/_index.md

 Why?

 A real coder aims to understand stuff.
-If you want to be a professional coder and all you know how to do is copy-paste other people's hard work you won't make it as a professional.
+If you want to be a professional coder and all you know how to do is copy-paste other people's hard work, you won't make it as a professional.

 ## Help each other intelligently